-Dermatomyositis is an inflammation of muscle and skin.
+Dermatomyositis is and inflammatory disease which causes swelling and redness of muscle and skin.

 The exact cause of dermatomyositis is not known.
 It may be an autoimmune disorder.
-The immune system identifies and attacks viruses and bad bacteria in your body.
-An autoimmune disorder means the immune system begins to attack normal healthy tissue.
+The immune system identifies and attacks viruses and harmful bacteria in your body.
+An autoimmune disorder means the immune system begins to attack normal, healthy tissue.

 Dermatomyositis may cause: